Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

-We now turn our focus on the Nash strategies that are at the same time periodic actions.
+We are interested in those Nash strategies that are at the same time periodic actions.
 Suppose that the strategy set $(x^*,y^*)$ constitutes one of the Nash equilibria of a two player finite action simultaneous move game.
 Then the actions $(x^*,y^*)$ are mutually best responses for the two players.
-In order a Nash strategy is a periodic strategy, the following two conditions must hold true, which can be contained in the following theorem:
+In order for a Nash strategy to be a periodic strategy, the following conditions must hold true.

 \begin{theo} In a 2-player finite action, simultaneous, strategic form game, a Nash strategy $(x^*,y^*)$ of a game is periodic if

 with $\varphi_1$,$\varphi_2$ defined in such a way that the inequalities (\ref{payoffreq}), (\ref{paytheplayer}) hold true.
 In addition, the periodicity number for each action is equal to one, that is $n=1$ and,